Voiceover translation involves dubbing as well as lip-syncing, both of which are distinct and require professional services.

 Dubbing frequently involves accurate translation with synchronized timing; but it doesn’t always directly match up with the mouth movements of those in the dubbed footage, which brings us to lip-syncing and subtitles.

-It’s difficult when dubbing to use the exact translation and attempt to line up mouth movements so you’ll see the use of synonyms.
+It’s difficult when dubbing thee exact voiceover translation and attempting to line up mouth movements so you’ll see the use of synonyms.

 For example, in Japanese anime, the word often used to incredulously—or inquisitively—express the English concept “what?” is “nah-ne”.
-When an anime is dubbed, sometimes there’s not an exact English equivalent to fit the mouth movements.
+When you dub an anime, sometimes there’s no exact English equivalent to fit the mouth movements.
 This is why in many anime films, you’ll have English dubs with characters saying “what, what?” or “Oh, oh…”, or something like that.

 However, the more professional the dubbing, the more accurately concepts and mouth movements are synchronized.